oswealth/alx-react/0x02-react_props/README.md

 # Learning Objectives

-* How to create a basic Javascript application using React
+* How to create basic React components using functions
-* How to use the package create-react-app to start developing quickly with React
+* How to reuse components
-* What JSX is and how to use it
+* How to pass properties to components
-* How to use the React Developer Tools to debug your code
+* How to define types for components
-* How to use Enzyme’s Shadow rendering to test your application
+* How to use Fragments
-* How to use React with Webpack & Babe
+* When to use a key to improve a loop’s performance